 The festival takes place in and around Daehak-ro, an area well-established as the theatre district in Hyehwa – performance venues include the Main Hall and Small Hall of the Daehakro Arts Theater, Jongro Children’s Theater, IEUM Center, and the Multipurpose Hall (B2) at Marronnier Park.

-So if you’d like a day off from capri-suns and pool noodles, not to mention the sunburn and inevitable goggle-related injuries, head on over to http://assitejkorea.org/english/festival.php to check out more details about the festival, or send an email to [email protected]*
+So if you’d like a day off from capri-suns and pool noodles, not to mention the sunburn and inevitable goggle-related injuries, send an email to email@example.com.*

 Every year ASSITEJ Korea International Summer Festival is supported by the Arts Council Korea.
 The ASSITEJ Korea International Summer Festival has received a rating of A (Excellent) from the Arts Council Korea for three consecutive years from 2014 to 2016.
 ASSITEJ Korea also received a Presidential Citation in Theatre and Dance at the 46th Korean Culture and Arts Awards.